Nursery & Pre-Prep

 Admission advice for UK nurseries & pre-prep schools

-Choosing the right nursery can help your child begin their journey to reaching their full potential.
+Choosing the right nursery can help your child begin their journey to reaching their full potential

 We’re here to assist you in locating and applying to the best nursery or pre-prep school for your child.
 We’ve spent years guiding parents and their children through the entire process.

 The entry requirements for private nurseries and pre-prep schools vary significantly.
 Still, nearly all top schools now require some form of assessment before offering a place, and we understand how intimidating the process can be, so we strive to make it as simple as possible.

 A variety of factors must be considered when selecting the best nursery or pre-school for your child.
 Our consultants have in-depth knowledge of some of the country’s most competitive and sought-after schools.
 They use this network to advise each parent based on their child’s educational, geographical, emotional, and social needs.